-Placement into English as a Second Language (ESL) - Entering students whose native language is other than English, whose performance on the ACT Writing Exam is designated ESL by CUNY-wide readers, are referred to the ESL Placement Committee for evaluation and placement.
+Placement into English as a Second Language (ESL) - Entering students whose native language is other than English, whose performance on the CAT-W Writing Exam is designated ESL by CUNY-wide readers, are referred to the ESL Placement Committee for evaluation and placement.
 Depending on their original placement level and progress, ESL students take a sequence of courses to complete the requirements for the A.A. or A.S. degree.
 The number of credits will depend on their original level of placement and progress.

 A new program of ESL instruction was phased in, starting Fall 2003.
 The ESL program of study integrates content area to develop both English language skills and a body of interdisciplinary content and discourse information necessary for students to navigate academic courses and University requirements.

 The ESL sequence of courses is:

 After completing the ESL sequence, students may take the CUNY reading and writing skills test and, if passed, may proceed to ENG 110 Expository Writing.
 If not passed, they must take ESL 91 (formerly ENG 1300) Basic Composition, and/or ESL 92 (formerly ENG 1396) Foundations of Critical Reading, and be retested.